 Customer data platforms give you a window into your brand health, customers, and customer service.
 These platforms collect invaluable insights from multiple sources to create a single customer view.

 Customer data platforms solve visibility issues, siloed data, and marketing automation challenges by giving marketers a powerful yet easy-to-use solution to acquire, nurture, and retain their customers.

 From identity resolution issues from incomplete data sources to an actionable unified customer profile, CDPs enable marketers, sales, and customer service agents to solve customer problems and improve their customer experience proactively.

-Customer data is information your customers provide interacting with your website, mobile apps, social media, marketing campaigns, and offline channels.
+Customer data is information your customers provide when interacting with your website, mobile apps, social media, marketing campaigns, and offline channels.

 CDPs can collect data from first and third-party sources like web forms, transactions, email, social media, your website, mobile apps, call centers, in-store activity, and more.